Isolated-/xgsd-cli/README.md

 - `async` — this mode is absolutely ideal for when ordering doesn't matter.
 Each step is executed initially in order but no waiting for results, retries, or timeouts.
 This mode won't allow one failing step to block your entire workflow.
 - `fanout` — this mode and `chained` are very similar and may be confusing for some.
 The main difference between this mode and `chained` is that in `fanout` the input data is passed to all steps in order.
 This is ideal for when the result of one step doesn't affect the next.
 - `chained` — order is preserved, however, the output from the _last successful step_ is passed into the input of the next step.
 This chaining allows for complex workflows and maintains order when things go wrong.
+- `batched` — _added in `v0.4.2`_.
+Steps are executed in batches with a fixed concurrency.
+The batch order is preserved, but the execution order of steps within a batch is not.
+After each batch completes, its combined output is passed as input to the next batch.
+This mode is useful when you need to process and aggregate data in groups, where the exact order of individual step execution doesn’t matter, but the batch-level result does.

 It's worth noting that regardless of the mode used, you'll get full process isolation at the workflow level and individual steps.